Career, Salary and Education Information

 Receptionists are employed in nearly every industry.

-Receptionists usually work in an area that is visible and easily accessible to the public and other employees, such as the front desk of a lobby or waiting room.
+Receptionists usually work in areas that are visible and accessible to the public and other employees, such as the front desk of a lobby or waiting room.

-Some receptionists may face stressful situations, as they answer numerous phone calls and sometimes deal with difficult callers.
+Some receptionists face stressful situations.
+They may have to answer numerous phone calls or deal with difficult visitors.

-Most receptionists work full time, but about 1 in 4 worked part time.
-Some receptionists, such as those who work in hospitals and nursing homes, may work evenings and weekends.
+Most receptionists work full time.
+Some receptionists, such as those who work in hospitals and nursing homes, work evenings and weekends.

 Get the education you need: Find schools for Receptionists near you!